davidtrussler/DLT_D3_Interactive-DV/README.md

 ## 06_Drawing-with-data

+* Uses data to draw a Bar Chart with SVG
-* Uses data to draw barcharts with SVG
+* Uses data to draw a Scattershot Chart with SVG